JointlyTech/object-loudifier/README.md

 # ToDo

 - [x] Add bubbling prevention.
+- [x] Refactor $on third parameter to allow for more options.
 - [ ] Better document the bubbling order.
 - [ ] Add tests to reach higher coverage.
 - [ ] Improve type checking.